 In fact, one feature of the merger and acquisition activity involves hedge fund managers taking stock positions just after offer have been confirmed.
 This strategy is referred to as merger arbitrage and aims to exploit price differences between the day of the an acquisition’s announcement and the day of its completion.
 For instance on 8th September 2009, a day after Kraft’s initial 745p bid for Cadbury, a hedge fund manager utilized the merger arbitrage trading strategy by acquiring shares in Cadbury in what turned out to be a successful trade given the revised 840p offer in January.

-Some clients at JN Financial have also shorted stocks after a rally up.
-If you think a takeover rumour is implausible then you shouldn't be afraid to go against the market.
+Some traders will also short a stock after a rally up.
+If you think a takeover rumour is implausible then you shouldn’t be afraid to go against the market.
 For example, many stocks in the banking sector have been perennial bid targets yet no bid has taken place.
 Do you think the stock is overvalued at the potential bid price?
 Has the stock reached this price in the past and then come back?

 Another strategy involves the pairs trade i.e. opening up two simulataneous CFD trades.
 In the majority of the cases when such rumours of mergers start circulating, the shares in the target company tend to rise while those of the rumoured acquirer tend to fall.
 The reason for this is that past studies have shown than mergers and acquisitions deals tend to add little (if any) and the acquirer often overpays for the privilege.
 So a way to make money is to short the acquirer and buy the target company using two separate CFD trades.
 Note that to make a profit you will have to reverse both CFD trades later and if you get them both wrong you could be in for some considerable losses!

 The merger and acquisition arbitrage strategy is not suited for beginners, that’s for sure.
 What is clear is that if played correctly, trading CFDs around bids can turn out to be a very lucrative experience.